 Duke Public Policy/Political Science

 This collection includes articles, including commentaries and feature stories, that I (Julie Poucher Harbin) wrote or edited for the Duke Islamic Studies Center-based ISLAMiCommentary and TIRN blogs and websites connected with political science, public policy, and foreign policy.
 Featuring prominently here are public policy, political science, foreign policy, religion, sociology, history, and anthropology faculty from Duke University, UNC Chapel Hill, Princeton University, and other universities, as well as thought leaders from the U.S. Government, the Public Religion Research Institute, the Zogby polling company, the Council on American Islamic Relations, the Center for American Progress, the Royal Institute of International Affairs (Chatham House), and others.
-The collection also includes press releases and 'newstips' I wrote that were distributed by the Duke University Communications office to media.
-I've also included articles on these themes that I wrote for Religion News Service (mirrored by RNS subscribers including the Washington Post and others) while I was still working at Duke.
+The collection also includes related press releases and 'newstips' I wrote that were distributed by the Duke University Communications office to media.
+I've also included public policy-related articles that I wrote for Religion News Service (mirrored by RNS subscribers including the Washington Post and others) and for Duke Cancer Institute.